pimcore/pimcore/docs/Development_Documentation/01_Getting_Started/04_Architecture_Overview.md

 When implementing solutions with Pimcore, your custom parts should go into following locations within the total architecture:

- * Apps/Website within the MVC component: Here go all the solution specific implementations like all controllers, views, models for your website.
+ * Apps/website within the MVC component: Here are all the solution specific implementations like all controllers, views, models for your website.
- * Plugins, Custom Modules: Here go all implementations and modules you might want to reuse with other solutions.
+ * Plugins, custom modules: Here are all implementations and modules you might want to reuse with other solutions.